 What’s the difference between contact paper and shelf liner?

 Contact paper is like a light wallpaper with less adhesive.
-It comes in removable and non-removable, patterned, solid and clear.
+It comes in removable and non-removable, patterned, solid, and clear.
 It is thinner and easier to manipulate.
 Shelf liner is thicker and made from hardier materials such as vinyl and plastic, intended to really protect your shelf.
 Contact paper is more decorative in nature.

 Which alternative to transfer tape is the best?

 I can’t get the transfer to stick to my blank.
-Or: I can’t get the alternative transfer tape off of my transfer.
+Or: I can’t get the alternative transfer tape off my transfer.

 Sources:

-https://www.thecountrychiccottage.net/transfer-tape-alternatives
+- https://www.thecountrychiccottage.net/transfer-tape-alternatives

-https://help.cricut.com/hc/en-us/articles/360009430794-Transfer-Tape-Instructions
+- https://help.cricut.com/hc/en-us/articles/360009430794-Transfer-Tape-Instructions

 Leave a Reply